THinnerichs/DTI-VOODOO/ideas/ideas.md

 - get node2vec embedding with node features
 (- use node2vec and add my embedding on top of that) -> destroys idea of approach

-- Test whether CIDs\* targets are subsets of CIDm\* targets (NOT TRUE!)

-- if merge targets necessary:
+- check if intersection targets are empty or not

-  - remove all old relation files
+- wait for data preprocessing to finish
-  - remove all fasta files
+- zip fasta files and scp them over
+- execute run\_pipeline after checking both run\_pipeline and alignment\_pipeline to
+be properly configured
-  - recalculate both
+  - Run it for both Mafft and FAMSA

-  - recalculate SIDER graph
-  - recalculate MedDRA Enriched sider graph
-  - recalculate semantic similarities
-  - recalculate similarity matrix according to drug list
+  - Finally execute hmm\_pipeline !!!

 ## Ideas for presentation
 - histogram over scores of STRING and STITCH